 Context7 - An AI agent and tool designed to provide up-to-date documentation for LLMs and AI code editors

-Semantic Code Retreival
+Semantic Code Retrieval

 Serena - A powerful coding agent toolkit providing semantic retrieval and editing capabilities